misto89/PHP-MVC-Framework/assets/css/Readme.txt

-This folder contains all css files.
+This folder must contain all css files.